Architects: Works Partnership Architecture

-Project year: 2010
+Project Year: 2010

+From the architect.
 Situated on the corner of Southeast 28th Avenue & Southeast Pine Street, the tandemDUO project is two homes located in a established close-in Portland neighborhood.
 Both homes provide 3 bedrooms, 3.5 bathrooms, a 2 car garage, as well as both an outdoor dining terrace and rooftop deck.
 The development of these homes introduces a unique take on the functional split-level house while providing the literal and visual connections desired in the layout of a modern home.

 The mid-century post war split level suburban house offers inspiration for the urban in-fill lot.
 Those models were located on larger lots and their configurations allowed for gracious views across and through to the slightly offset levels.
 The urban in-fill lots in close-in Portland have most recently been dotted with skinny lot housing; basic stacked rooms over an street facing garage.

 The two houses sit next to each other, like twins locked arm-in-arm.
 The twin masses are identical in spatial layout.
 The siting of the homes arrives in the simple gesture of one turning to face its own street.
 The large living room aperture on the corner home is rotated to address the change in frontage.